Ember-CSI has the following requirements:

 - Services: Depending on the driver and the configuration we may need additional services running on worker nodes and in some drivers controller nodes.

-- iSCSI: For iSCSI drivers the iSCSI initiator, iscsid provided by the iscsi-initiator-utils package must be configured and running.
-It can be running baremetal or in a container as long as the appropriate directories from the host are mounted.
+- iSCSI: For iSCSI drivers the iSCSI initiator, iscsid provided by the iscsi-initiator-utils package must be configured and running on the host.

-- Multipathing: When selecting multipathing on iSCSI and FC drivers we’ll need to have multipathd, provided by the device-mapper-multipath package, configured and running.
-It can be running baremetal or in a container as long as the appropriate directories from the host are mounted.
+- Multipathing: When selecting multipathing on iSCSI and FC drivers we’ll need to have multipathd, provided by the device-mapper-multipath package, configured and running on the host.

 To eliminate configuration and deployment complexities and the errors that come with them, the recommended mechanism to deploy Ember-CSI is using its operator, which makes installing Ember-CSI a simple and intuitive process.